-In a normal build to HTML5, this map might result in four result documents about.html, messagesinstall.html, messages-run.html, and messages-other.html.
-With hundreds of messages in messages-run. dita, it will be better in some situations to render one result document for each message topic in the document.
-This is done by setting chunk="split" on the topic reference.
+In a normal build to HTML5, this map might result in four result documents about.html, messages-install.html, messages-run.html, and messages-other.html.
+With hundreds of messages in messages-run.dita, it might be better in some situations to render one result document for each message topic in the document.
+This can be done by setting chunk="split" on the topic reference.